tanjo3/tww_apworld/docs/setup_en.md

 is placed in the `output` folder (usually named something like `AP_XXXXX.zip`).
     * Please note that if any player in the game you want to generate plays a game that needs a ROM file to generate, you will need the corresponding ROM files.
 A ROM file is not required for The Wind Waker at this stage.
 4. Unzip the `AP_XXXXX.zip` file.
-It should include a `.aptww` file for each player in the room playing The Wind Waker.
+It should include a `aptww` file for each player in the room playing The Wind Waker.
 Each file will be named `AP_XXXXX_P#_<name>.aptww`, where `#` corresponds to that player's slot number and `<name>` is their slot (player) name.
 Distribute each file to the appropriate player.
 5. In the next section, use the archive file `AP_XXXXX.zip` to host a room or provide it to the room host.